manuGil/online-core/docs/source/data-quality.rst

 .. attention::
    **Question.**
-   Read about the `Data checks and repairs`_.
+   Read about the |ltb| `Data checks and repairs`_.
 What are the clean-up operations that you would need to perform on the streets layer you created in the previous task?.

 You would avoid many problems with these errors, if you properly set your **snapping** and **topological edition** options, as discussed in  Data Entry.
 But before start working with a new dataset, you should always check its quality.